Undergraduate Ethics Symposium Frequently Asked Questions

 Will I present my paper?
 You will not present your own paper; however, you will have a chance to workshop your paper with a small group of students, led by one of the keynote speakers or our guest scholars.
 Each participant will give a short summary of another person’s work.
 The author is then given a chance to respond before discussion about the work is opened to the entire group.

 When should I plan to arrive and depart from the symposium?
 You will be required to attend the entire symposium.
-The schedule will be posted shortly.
+The schedule is as follows:

 When booking my flights, when should I plan to arrive at and depart from the Indianapolis International Airport?
 When booking your air travel, plan to arrive at Indianapolis International Airport before 3:30 p.m. on the first day of the symposium and depart after 4 p.m. on the last day of the symposium?
 The Prindle Institute will provide complimentary transportation between the Indianapolis airport and the Prindle Institute.
 If you miss the provided shuttle, you will be responsible for your own transportation at a cost of more than $80 each way.